 Better still, a deep cycling battery can offer an impressive performance even when smaller in size, so you can invest in a smaller, more affordable battery that still offers great amp hours (more on that below).

-Ampere Hours (Ah)
+Battery Ampere Hours (Ah)

-The ampere-hours (Ah) is the unit of measurement for total charge inside a trolling motor battery.
+The ampere-hours (Ah) is the unit of measurement for the total charge inside a trolling motor battery.
 Simply put, the number of Ah is how much electricity is stored inside which is used to power the motor – the higher the Ah the longer the battery lasts.

 There is no single best Ah rating for a trolling motor battery, as the needs of each angler will influence how much charge is necessary.

-For instance, a smaller battery with a rating of 25 Ah used for a fishing kayak will offer similar runtime of a 100Ah battery that is used for a larger and heavier vessel that is moving at constant high speeds, as things like the weight and speed of the boat will drain a battery quicker.
+For instance, a smaller battery with a rating of 25 Ah used for a fishing kayak will offer similar runtime to a 100Ah battery that is used for a larger and heavier vessel that is moving at constant high speeds, as things like the weight and speed of the boat will drain a battery quicker.

-Of course, a general rule of thumb is that the higher the Ah number the better, as it means you’ll get even more charge from the battery so can fish for longer.
+Of course, a general rule of thumb is that the higher the Ah number the better, as it means you’ll get even more charge from the battery so you can fish for longer.
 Higher Ah ratings often mean a more expensive battery, although this is often worth the investment when fishing frequently.

 Small batteries tend to have around 25 Ah, while mid-sized batteries hover around 50 Ah, with the largest batteries having 100+ Ah.